-inadequate due diligence was conducted concerning security offerings;

-• failure to disclose of all material risks related to an investment;

-failure to disclose all costs related to transaction:

-forfeiture of any vested benefits from the replacement of a variable annuity;

-unrealistic assumptions for investment projections; and

-in accurate performance calculations.
+- inadequate due diligence was conducted concerning security offerings; - failure to disclose of all material risks related to an investment; - failure to disclose all costs related to transaction; - forfeiture of any vested benefits from the replacement of a variable annuity; - unrealistic assumptions for investment projections; and - in accurate performance calculations.

 Investment losses that can be attributed to a financial advisor's misrepresentation or omission of a material fact may result in a viable securities arbitration claim for damages.
-The misrepresentation or omission of a material fact related to an investment recommendation is a damages.
+The misrepresentation or omission of a material fact related to an investment recommendation is a FINRA sales practice violation which may result in a viable securities arbitration claim for damages.